Serenade: an Underrated Treasure by Derek McGovern page 4

 "It seems like so many years ago," he remarks, and indeed it does.
 Once inside the restaurant, he delivers a superb "O Paradiso," which brings down the house.
 This was actually the final scene filmed, and Mario's handsome slimmed-down appearance led one journalist visiting the set to assume that the tenor was in magnificent physical shape throughout his latest movie.

 Some wonderful banter from Vincent Price follows, along with Lanza's splendid rendition of the Lamento Di Federico.
 This scene, however, is not particularly well filmed, with Lanza too distant on the stage for much of the aria.
 He is also noticeably heavier than in the "O Paradiso scene."
 "Nessun Dorma" fares even worse, with the camera angle making Lanza appear ridiculously short, and the lip-synching poor throughout.
 Not that this rendition of "Nessun Dorma" was by any means Lanza's crowning glory.
-It should have been, though, and a retake of Mario's singing of the aria and some imaginative direction could have made this a highly impressive scene.
+It should have been, though, and a superior retake of the aria and some imaginative direction could have made this a highly impressive scene.
+[Note: In 2006, a retake of the aria did emerge, and both the film take and the alternate take can be heard here.]

 And So It Ends